(klor oh PROE kane)

 Hyaluronidase: May enhance the adverse/toxic effect of Local Anesthetics.
 Monitor therapy

 Neuromuscular-Blocking Agents: Local Anesthetics may enhance the neuromuscular-blocking effect of Neuromuscular-Blocking Agents.
 Monitor therapy

 Phenylephrine (Systemic): Chloroprocaine may enhance the hypertensive effect of Phenylephrine (Systemic).
 Monitor therapy

 Sulfonamide Antibiotics: Chloroprocaine may diminish the therapeutic effect of Sulfonamide Antibiotics.
 Management: Avoid concurrent use of chloroprocaine and systemic sulfonamide-based antimicrobials whenever possible.
 Consider therapy modification

 Technetium Tc 99m Tilmanocept: Local Anesthetics may diminish the diagnostic effect of Technetium Tc 99m Tilmanocept.
 Management: Avoid mixing and simultaneously co-injecting technetium Tc 99m tilmanocept with local anesthetics.
 This interaction does not appear to apply to other uses of these agents in combination.
 Monitor therapy

-Central nervous system: Anxiety, dizziness, restlessness, tinnitus, unconsciousness
+Central nervous system: Anxiety, dizziness, increased body temperature, loss of consciousness, restlessness

 Neuromuscular & skeletal: Chondrolysis (continuous intra-articular administration)